Atclyff prepares students targeting Independent School Entrance in the United States of America.

 SSAT is one of the most selective tests that is required for independent secondary school entrance.
 Most competitive schools expect composite scores in the 85-100% range.
 A competitive SSAT performance when the student applies for matriculation to the programs may greatly enhance chances of admissions and scholarships.
 Many competitive schools also accept the ISEE exam scores.
 SSAT tests both knowledge and skills.
 After an initial discussion with the student and the family, we can suggest if SSAT, ISEE, or both tests should be included in the study plan and considered for the secondary school admissions.

-Atclyff instructors prepare students with review course and one-on-one tutoring at schools and colleges in St. Louis, Missouri area - Missouri Baptist University, Washington University in St. Louis, Saint Louis University, and University of Missouri - St. Louis.
+Atclyff instructors prepare students with review course and one-on-one tutoring at schools and colleges in St. Louis, Missouri area - Missouri Baptist University, University of Missouri - St. Louis, Washington University in St. Louis, and Saint Louis University.

 Atclyff Team offers a rigorous review program for success on the SSAT that is unique in comparison to other national prep courses, self-study guide books, and online platform material.
 Our approach is to diagnose each student's preliminary strengths and weaknesses on the contemporary SSAT material, while we simultaneously evaluate the student's individual skill set.
 A custom study plan is prepared for the SSAT student to devise an effective SSAT review and preparation to optimize the student's time and resources.
 If the SSAT student has completed a prior SSAT review course with a different team, that knowledge may be integrated into the program.
 The role of the expert teacher is to quickly teach the SSAT material that is not understood, and not consume time on the material the SSAT student already knows well.